 The closing conference provided a great opportunity for the teams to present the results of the meeting(s) organised in their home town, to introduce the maps they have created and to share their experiences regarding the project implementation and common work.
 The guests of the closing conference also learned about the content of the closing publication (final study) and the policy recommendations outlined in it in connection with cultural heritage.

-Concrete recommendations for policy-makers and stakeholders that turned out during the implementation of ENriCH were the following:
+The following recommendations for policy-makers and stakeholders turned out during the implementation of ENriCH:

 1) It is important to increase the opportunity of learning more about the EU in high-schools